King Caesar House: Later owners

 In 1886, Frederick Bradford Knapp (1857–1932) purchased the King Caesar House and the surrounding estate.
 Knapp, former Superintendent of Buildings at Harvard College, aimed to establish a preparatory school, converting King Caesar's barns into gymnasiums and classrooms.
 The school was known as the Powder Point School for Boys and quickly earned an excellent reputation.
 During this period, the King Caesar House served as the Headmaster's House, and Knapp resided there with his family.
 The Powder Point School for Boys operated successfully for nearly 40 years but eventually merged with Tabor Academy in the 1920s.

 Frederick B. Knapp died in 1932.
 By that time the mansion was in decline.
 His heirs sold it in 1937 to Dr. Hermon Carey Bumpus, Sr., former director of the American Museum of Natural History in New York, who thoroughly restored the mansion.

 In 1945, the King Caesar House was purchased from Dr. Herman Carey Bumpus, Jr. by Miss Alice Moran, a lawyer from New York City who had lived there for years with an Austrian couple, Emil Weber and Elizabeth Weber-Fulop.
 After the three moved into the house, the servants' quarter in the rear was converted into an artist's studio for Weber-Fulop, who was a painter of high repute.
-Emil Weber and his wife, Elizabeth, both passed away in the mid -1960s, leaving Miss Moran alone.
+Emil Weber and his wife, Elizabeth, both died in the mid-1960s, leaving Miss Moran alone.
 In 1966. she offered to sell the house to the Duxbury Rural and Historical Society.
 After a community fundraising effort, the Duxbury Rural and Historical Society procured the necessary funds to purchase and repair the house.
 On June 25, 1967, the King Caesar House was dedicated as a museum, "commemorative of the busy shipbuilding days of Duxbury."